-I stumbled upon a company called Invisible Shoe.
+I stumbled upon a company called Xero Shoes.
 They send you a rectangle of 4mm thick Vibram sole material, some rope, and you get to build your own shoes, called huaraches, according to the directions on the site.

 So, one rainy afternoon about six months ago, I found myself huddled on the floor of my RV, using my Ryobi drill to bore holes in the rubber to feed the rope through.
 The resulting sandals looked ridiculous, and I somewhat timidly made the two block walk to Samovar.
 But, six months later, I now think they look pretty cool.
 I’m willing to concede that I might just be influenced by how enjoyable they are to wear, though.